 Gymboree’s Play & Learn program grows along with your child.
 At Level 1, infants get tummy time, first songs and sensory activities.
 The class includes parent discussion time so you can learn about your child’s development.

 Perfect for baby-wearing parents, this parent/child class provides early exposure to music, movement and dance.
-This class devotes equal focus to the parent/guardian, the child and the bond between the two.
+This class devotes equal focus to the parent/guardian, the child and the bond between.

 Multiple locations and times

 Make a detour for storytime on your next shopping trip to Mall at Millenia.
-Pottery Barn hosts stories and activities for little ones.
-Join their Book Club and receive a free gift after attending five events.
+Pottery Barn hosts readings and activities for little ones on select Tuesdays at 11 a.m.

 This is a laid-back luncheon for mothers and their babies up to 12 months old.
 It’s the perfect way to get vital information about your child’s development while meeting other moms.